julianlam/feps/fep/34c1/fep-34c1.md

 ### For Servers

-1. Special placeholder values (`as:following`, `as:followers`) MUST be resolved at query time before evaluating the filter (see Section 4).
+1. Special placeholder values (`fep34c1:myFollowees`, `fep34c1:myAudience`) MUST be resolved at query time before evaluating the filter (see Section 4).

 2. Allowed `tree:path` values SHOULD be restricted to a known set of ActivityStreams properties (see Security Considerations).